-With Gusto, this employee will need less time to perform the HR work.
-This helps this employee dedicate more time for regular duties beyond HR work.
+With Gusto, this employee will need less HR work time.
+This helps this employee dedicate more time to regular duties beyond HR work.

 Additionally, the HR software simplifies the management of employee benefits programs.
 This means the person handling HR and another job doesn’t have to be an HR expert to be able to manage the program.